Is rheumatoid arthritis associated with extra-articular features and comorbidities?

 - Are the presenting complaints unusual?

-- Could presenting complaints that are non-musculoskeletal in nature be associated with rheumatoid arthritis?
+- Could presenting complaints that are non-musculoskeletal in nature be associated with RA?

 - Does the patient also complain of malaise, weight loss, fatigue?